 Treat yourself to a visit to Banning State Park, just minutes off I-35 near Sandstone.
 In the spring, watch daring canoeists and kayakers shoot the turbulent rapids at Blueberry Slide, Mother's Delight, Dragon's Tooth and Hell's Gate.
 In the summer, hike along the Kettle River amid dramatic sandstone rock formations with lush lichens, liverworts and mosses.
-Visit Wolf Creek Falls, the Log Creek Arches and Robinson's Ice Cave.
-Take in the historic ruins of Banning Sandstone Quarry.
+Visit Wolf Creek Falls and take in the historic ruins of Banning Sandstone Quarry.
 The park is known for camping, picnicking, cross-country skiing, beautiful trails for hiking and the study of natural history.

 Tell me more about this park's wildlife, history, geology and landscape.